 Zapper laughed brightly, turning down the corridor that would take them back to the dams' living quarters.
 "I take it you're excited about keeping your own sparkling this time around, then?"

-Brass blew a raspberry at her.
-"You know I am, girl," she said as they rounded another corner.
+"You know I am, girl," she said as they rounded another corner, blowing air playfully at her.
 They passed a sire Zako being escorted by two aides on either side, probably heading toward the clinic to be matched with a femme.
 The stud looked over his shoulder as they passed and suggestively whistled at them, upon which Zapper flashed him a crude gesture.
 Brass started cackling at the astonished and shocked expression on the poor mech's face.
 It wasn't until they reached the femme dormitories that Brass spoke again.
 "So… how was Bolt?
 Is he as good as I heard he is, zako?"

 Brass waved her in complete dismissal of her friend's reaction.
 She took the opportunity to skip ahead of the other femme and block her way.
 "Honey, you know me better than that," she said in an offhand fashion.
 "It's just that, you know, he's just the best stud that they have at this entire plant.
 I mean, an ex-gladiator?
 My last partner was a medic, zako.
 A slaggin' medic.
 You'd think someone like that would know something about the slag he was doing, but he was practically done before I even got started."

 "Brass!"
 Zapper could feel her face heating up.
-"Enough!"
+"Enough!
+For Pitt's sake!"